 Take a look at this video of acorns as a survival food to learn more.

-While this might seem strange considering this is an article for edibles in the United States and Canada, Japanese Knotweed is an invasive species that has thrived throughout large regions of both nations, making it relatively easy to find in many forested ecosystems.
+While this might seem strange considering this is an article for edibles in North America, Japanese Knotweed is an invasive species that has thrived throughout large regions of both nations, making it relatively easy to find in many forested ecosystems.
 In Canada Japanese Knotweed can be found from Ontario to British Columbia, while it can be found throughout the northeast of the United States all the way through the Midwest, South, and parts of the West.
 Japanese Knotweed has many similarities to bamboo when you look at the stems of the plant.

 This plant is great in the spring and very early summer and the stems have a combination of a sour and tart taste that has caused many people to compare it to rhubarb.
-They also generally grow in clumps, allowing for a good-sized meal with the discovery of a normal-sized match.
+They also generally grow in clumps, allowing for a good-sized meal with the discovery of a normal-sized batch.
+That’s why the knotweed is such a great wild vegetable – you can eat forage, harvest, and eat basically every part of it.
 However, the stems do harden as temperatures grow throughout the summer which means they become less edible later in the year.

 A great YouTube video showing you exactly how to identify Japanese Knotweed.